C191068/Ali_Khatami_Solidity_08/README.md

 }
 ```

-In the code above if ```msg.value``` is actually greater than minimum USD we have to convert that msg.value from ethereum to USD equivalent.
+In the code above if ```msg.value``` is actually greater than minimum USD we have to convert that msg.value from it's layer one slash ethereum to USD equivalent.<br>